sofiayem/rtd-doc-tests/docs/source/requester.rst

              return new JSONObject(response);
          }

-Now, every ``sendSignedRequest(payload, privateKey)`` call will return the result of the contract method.
+Now, every ``sendSignedRequest(payload, privateKey)`` call will return the result of a contract method.

 With the seed getter and sender functions, you can get the seed and send signed contract requests.
 The next step is to generate a key pair.